On the semi-infinite Deligne--Lusztig varieties for $\mathrm{GSp}$: Proof of comparison theorem

 Finally, we will eliminate the $(n-1)\times (n-1)$ submatrix of $C$ lying on the $2, \ldots, n$-th rows and $1, (n+1) \ldots, (2n-2)$-th columns.
-It is enough to eliminate the upper left half triangular entries of this submatrix, because we have
+It is enough to eliminate the {\cred upper-left} half triangular entries of this submatrix, because we have